Ewen2015/GossipCat/docs/source/tutorial.rst

 2. **Exploratory Data Analysis**: just play with the data, visualize data intuitively, without any model assumptions.
 3. **Domain Experts**: do research on the topics, go ask some domain experts.

-When designing a feature, you should always keep in mind that **a feature that is useful is one that can distinguish postive samples from the negtive ones**.
+When designing a feature, you should always keep in mind that **a useful feature is the one that can distinguish postive samples from the negtive ones**.
 For example, in the dog-cat classification, the feature -- having a tail can never be a good feature to tell them apart, but the feature -- the way they sound can serve as a useful one.

 Time Window
 ~~~~~~~~~~~